Jhabindra-bioinfo/DeepAtten-Immune/README.md

-# Identification of Immunogenic Peptides Using Deep Learning for MHC Class I and II
+# Deep learning-driven immunogenic neoepitope identification based on structural features

 This repository provides tools for the identification of immunogenic peptides using deep learning models, specifically designed for MHC class I and MHC class II molecules.